|Where is Lakehead situated?|

 At Lakehead University, we cherish the unusual and the unexpected.
 You are here, seeking out an education at Lakehead, because you are eager for adventure, motivated by your own vision of success, and uninfluenced by your peers.
 We realize that you are unique and we value that, but you are also part of a community of people who share these same attributes.
 That’s what makes us "Exceptional.
 Unconventional."
 In order for us to achieve our mission as a University and stay true to who we are, Lakehead has some clearly defined institutional values.
 As a new Lakehead student, it is important to know what these values are, so you can align yourself with them as you become part of this wonderful community.

-In order for us to achieve our mission as a University, Lakehead has some clearly defined institutional values.
 As a new Lakehead student, it is important to know what these values are, so you can align yourself with them as you become part of this wonderful community.
 When you learn how to live these out values while studying here at Lakehead and put them into practice in your everyday life, it makes our community better for everyone and helps us stay true to who we are.

 |How does Lakehead support diversity and inclusion?|